St Edmund Hall

 Please click on the thumbnails below to enlarge:

 This is accessed through the entrance to Staircase 1 which is immediately to the left as you come into the Front Quad.
-There is an access ramp that takes you into the Gardens of St Peter-In-The-East where you will see the converted church that is now the college library.
+There is ramped access into the Gardens of St Peter-In-The-East where you will see the converted church that is now the college library.
 The ramp here has a camber (slight sideways slope).
 Alternatively there are stairs with a handrail to the left (ascending).
 The path to the library is paved and is uneven in places.

 There is secure access into the library with a key fob reader at an accessible height for wheelchair users to the left of the doors.
 This only unlocks the right hand leaf of the double doors which is too narrow for many wheelchairs.
 It is advisable to contact the library in advance to arrange access.
 There is also a small step down here which does not have any contrasting marking.